flowground/amazonaws-com-workdocs-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateDocument
-### Updates the specified attributes of a document.
-The user must have access to both the document and its parent folder, if applicable.
+> Updates the specified attributes of a document.
+The user must have access to both the document and its parent folder, if applicable.<br/>

 #### Input Parameters
 * `DocumentId` - _required_